 But let’s not stop at soup please!
 Let’s come up with all the reasons to turn this sweet, creamy roasted garlic bread into food nirvana.
-Like Tara’s classic pot roast, or to go with this super juicy roast chicken, or turn into the best souped up prosciutto and provolone grilled cheese from my girl Whitney.
+Like classic pot roast or to go with super juicy roast chicken.

 Tips for bread baking tools

 While we don’t need super fancy equipment, there are a few more than bare bones kitchen gadgets I’d recommend for a successful, minimal effort, awesomely crusty on the outside, soft on the inside bread.